Plow United: Reunion (2011–present)

 On September 24, 2011, Plow United played their first show after an almost 13-year hiatus at the inaugural Riot Fest East at Penn's Landing in Philadelphia, Pennsylvania.
 Preceding Riot Fest East, the band came to an amicable agreement with Creep Records that allowed them to take control of their master tapes from the albums and re-release old material.
 A compilation LP ("Sleepwalk: A Retrospective"), on the Paper + Plastick label, was released for sale at Riot Fest East.
 In the time since Riot Fest, Plow United has played shows along the East Coast, including performances at Insubordination Fest 2012 in Baltimore, Maryland, and Fest 2012 in Gainesville, Florida.
 In early 2012, they did a three-day stint of support shows for Less Than Jake.

 In Summer 2012, Plow United returned to the studio for the first time in 14 years to record new material.
 Twelve of the 17 tracks recorded at those sessions would comprise the full - length "Marching Band", which was released on April 2, 2013, on the Jump Start Label.
 Two other songs from that session were released as a 7-inch single on Kiss of Death Records.
 Two additional songs are slated for a split 7-inch release with Mikey Erg, and one other song appeared on the compilation "For the Shore" on Chance 4 Change Records.
 In March 2013, the band played a series of shows (including recording live on WXPN at Studio A in Philadelphia and performing live on The Chris Gethard Show) to support their new album, "Marching Band" released on the Jump Start label.
 They have more shows and festival appearances planned for spring and summer 2013.

-Plow United maintains a website at plowunited.net.